oVirt/ovirt-site/source/feature/nagios-integration.html.md

     1. Cluster(Gluster specific)
     2. Volume(Gluster specific)
     3. Brick(Gluster specific)
-    4. LVM

 <!-- -->

 *   Parameters that should be monitored for logical and physical resources :
     1. Operational Status
     2. Utilization
-    3. Capacity
-    4. Usage

 ### Services/Operations to be monitored

 *   Monitoring of Access Services such as:
-    1. NFS
-    2. Swift/Object
-    3. SMB
+    1. SMB
-    4. CTDB
+    2. CTDB

 <!-- -->

 *   Monitoring of background operations such as:
-    1. Remove Brick(Gluster specific)
-    2. Re-balance(Gluster specific)
-    3. Self-Heal(Gluster specific)
+    1. Self-Heal(Gluster specific)
-    4. Geo-Replication(Gluster specific)
+    2. Geo-Replication(Gluster specific)
-    5. Replace Brick(Gluster specific)

 <!-- -->